The attack on a prison holding Ukraine POWs, explained

 While it’s technically possible that Putin and other members of the Russian government could be tried, the chances of it happening are remote.

 The International Criminal Court is known for prosecuting crimes against humanity, but is meant as a last resort if all other systems fail.
-Investigators from the ICC are already working to gather evidence in Ukraine, and while they recognize the court’s jurisdiction, Russia does not, so the ICC can only prosecute crimes committed by Russia within Ukraine’s borders.
+Investigators from the ICC are already working to gather evidence in Ukraine, and while that country recognizes the court’s jurisdiction, Russia does not, so the ICC can only prosecute crimes committed by Russia within Ukraine’s borders.

-Since Russia is not one of the 123 countries who are members of the court, any violations of international law committed within their borders cannot be prosecuted.
+Since Russia is not one of the 123 countries that are members of the court, any violations of international law committed within its borders cannot be prosecuted.
 That means Ukrainians who were tortured or harmed in Russia cannot be helped by the court.

 Putin and his officials could simply evade the problem of possible prosecution by staying in power and not leaving Russian borders or those of their allies.
 Because the ICC cannot try defendants who are not present at The Hague for the trial itself, and it does not have a mechanism to enforce warrants, it’s entirely reliant on member countries to arrest and bring defendants to The Hague.